Skip to main content

 My name is Davonna Wilson, but I go by "Dee".
 I am a Mental Health Nurse Practitioner with board certification.
 My dedication lies in extending comprehensive psychiatric diagnostic evaluations and medication management services.
 I work and treat an array of acute and chronic conditions including Anxiety, Eating Disorders, Depression, Bipolar Disorder, PTSD, Behavior/Conduct, Mood Disorders, Postpartum, OCD, and ADHD to name a few Text or call 888-508-4068

-Photo of Emily Arkin
+Photo of Ryan Sheridan

 Group practice